 Therefore, now is the time to continue your education.
 It is best to start while the need is great and opportunities are plentiful for those who choose recession-proof career paths.
 While many sectors of the economy are down right now, most colleges and universities are open for business.
 Most in-person classes have transitioned to the online environment so being confined to your place of shelter is not an obstacle.

 Since most educational institutes have embraced technology over the past few decades, many colleges and universities are able to support their students’ needs through various learning management systems and other modalities.

 I encourage anyone who is thinking about going back to school to do so now.
 Whether you already have college credits or not, you can start or re-start your education journey within a few weeks to a few months.
 In the words of one of the greatest educational thinkers of the last century:

 The future belongs to those who prepare for it today.-Malcolm X

 Aside from the obvious future economic benefits of obtaining a formal education, going back to school right now can help you stay productive.
-Pursuing your education can give you something meaningful and valuable to do during this lock down period.
-You don’t have to waste endless hours pouring over fear-inducing social media or engaging in other non-productive activities that are not conductive to your financial well-being.
+Pursuing your education can give you something meaningful and valuable to do during this lockdown period.
+You don’t have to waste endless hours pouring over fear-inducing social media or engaging in other non-productive activities that are not conducive to your financial well-being.
 Today is the day to begin preparing for the future.